vabal/vabal/README.md

 and will finally run `cabal v2-configure` to configure the project with the obtained version of `ghc`.

-If everything went fine, you now have your project configured to use a `ghc` compatible with the constraints imposed on `base`, you can now build your project as you're used to:
+If everything went fine, you now have your project configured to use a `ghc` compatible with the constraints imposed on `base` (and the `Cabal` package constraints in the setup-depends section, if any), you can now build your project as you're used to:
 > $ cabal v2-build

 You can also enable and disable flags for your package, like this: